apache/mxnet/README.md

 --------
 * Design notes providing useful insights that can re-used by other DL projects
 * Flexible configuration for arbitrary computation graph
-* Mix and match good flavours of programming to maximize flexibility and efficiency
+* Mix and match imperative and symbolic programming to maximize flexibility and efficiency
 * Lightweight, memory efficient and portable to smart devices
 * Scales up to multi GPUs and distributed setting with auto parallelism
 * Support for Python, R, C++ and Julia